 Anti-tax avoidance rules

 The Income Tax Act was amended in July 2016 to include anti-tax avoidance rules in Article 43-3 (Controlled Foreign Company [CFC]) and Article 43-4 (Place of Effective Management [PEM]) of the Income Tax Act.

-Within the past year, Taiwan’s tax treaty network has increased to include treaties with Canada, Japan, and Poland, all of which entered into effect starting 1 January 2017.
+Recently, Taiwan’s tax treaty network has increased to include treaties with Canada, Japan, Poland, and the Czech Republic.
+Apart from Czech Republic, the treaties have all come into effect as of 1 January 2018.
+The treaty with the Czech Republic will become effective after necessary domestic procedures are completed.
 Taiwan has also signed a treaty with China; however, this tax treaty has not yet come into effect.